 Both are essential!

-I believe one of the major reasons deconstruction is so damaging, is because students have no safety net.
-Imagine the difference in the conversation if they deconstructed at youth group rather than in philosophy 101?
+I believe one of the major reasons deconstruction is so damaging, is that students have no safety net.
+Imagine the difference in the conversation if they deconstructed in youth group rather than in Philosophy 101.
 And you better believe that students are capable of such conversations.
 Some of the best questions I have ever heard come from a 7th grader in my group.

 5. Do Not Abandon Truth to Make Students Comfortable.